Table of Contents

 During the 1970s and 1980s, ATMs rapidly spread worldwide, revolutionizing banking transactions.
 This widespread adoption allowed individuals to conveniently withdraw cash, deposit money, transfer funds, check account balances, and perform various banking tasks without needing to visit a bank branch.
 Over time, ATMs have evolved to offer additional services such as bill payments, mobile recharges, balance inquiries, and mini-statements.

-Related Read: UPI ATM Cash Withdrawal: How to Withdraw Money Using UPI ATM?
+Related Read: UPI ATM Cash Withdrawal

 Frequently Asked Questions